SEMWALARYAN/JAWB/README.md

-# JAWB - Pop-Manga Job Portal
+# JAWB - Job Portal

 JAWB is a full-stack job portal web application that features a unique, vibrant, high-contrast pop-manga aesthetic.
 It provides a complete workflow for both **Applicants** and **Recruiters** with dedicated dashboards, real-time application tracking, chat functionalities, and engaging animations.